ELKonomics: The real cost of operating and scaling Elastic Stack

 - Maintaining and upgrading the system

-Our detailed TCO analysis shows that a business with average daily log volumes growing from 100 GB to 800 GB over a four-year period will likely spend close to $4.2 million to operate and maintain a production-grade Elastic Stack.
+Our detailed TCO analysis shows that a business with average daily log volumes growing from 100 GB to 800 GB over a four-year period will likely cost close to $4.2 million to operate and maintain a production-grade Elastic Stack.